coder/websocket/README.md

 - net.Conn is never exposed as WebSocket over HTTP/2 will not have a net.Conn.
 - Using net/http's Client for dialing means we do not have to reinvent dialing hooks and configurations like other WebSocket libraries
+- We do not support the compression extension because Go's compress/flate library is very memory intensive and browsers do not handle WebSocket compression intelligently.
+See [#5](https://github.com/nhooyr/websocket/issues/5)

 ## Comparison